Vira Narasimha Malla

 Vira Narasimha Malla (Nepali: वीर नरसिंह मल्ल) was a Malla dynasty king and the King of Patan.
 He succeeded Indra Malla and reigned in 1709.

 Life

-The origin of Vira Narasimha Malla is still debated among scholars today and some propose that he was a descendent of Siddhi Narasimha Malla, while others debate that Yogamati had remarried Vira Narasimha and made him a Malla king.
+The origin of Vira Narasimha Malla is still debated among scholars and some propose that he was a descendant of Siddhi Narasimha Malla, while others debate that Yogamati had remarried Vira Narasimha and made him a Malla king.

 After the death of Indra Malla, there was a political struggle for power between Yogamati, the daughter of Yogaprakash Malla, and Rajeswaridevi, a concubine of the same.
 The faction of Yogamati installed Vira Narasimha as the king in 1709 but that lasted for only a brief months.
 He was replaced by Vira Mahindra Malla in the same year.
 His name again appears on the documents from 1715 but without any royal titles.